 In the (somewhat!) free time when I'm not being a mama, working with my doula clients or teaching yoga, I support Bliss, who support families with premature and sick babies in neonatal care in the UK.
 I also occasionally volunteer at the Pregnancy and Parents Centre in Edinburgh.

-- Doula training with Michel Odent and Liliana Lammers.
-Barcelona, Spain
+- Paramana Doula Training with Michel Odent and Liliana Lammers, Barcelona, Spain (2017)

-- Qualified pregnancy & postnatal yoga teacher (US & UK Yoga Alliance certified and FEDANT approved) training with Sally Parkes.
-Edinburgh, UK
+- Pregnancy & Postnatal Yoga Teacher Training (85hr US & UK Yoga Alliance recognised and FEDANT approved) with Sally Parkes.
+Edinburgh, UK (2017)

 - Registered with the Federation of Antenatal Educators (National Register Entry Number: 12958)